Megaphone: History

 Before it became a megaphone, the bull horn or cow horn or steer horn was a signaling device or bugle used from antiquity.

 The initial inventor of the speaking trumpet is a subject of historical controversy.
 There have been references to speakers in Ancient Greece (5th Century B.C.) wearing masks with cones protruding from the mouth in order to amplify their voices in theatres.
 Hellenic architects may have also consciously utilized acoustic physics in their design of theatre amphitheaters.

-A drawing by Louis Nicolas (right) on page 14 of the Codex canadensis, circa 1675 to 1682, shows a Native American chief named Iscouakité using a megaphone made of birch bark.
+A drawing by Louis Nicolas on page 14 of the Codex canadensis, circa 1675 to 1682, shows a Native American chief named Iscouakité using a megaphone made of birch bark.
 The text of the illustration says that he is addressing his soldiers through a birch bark tube.

 Both Samuel Morland and Athanasius Kircher have been credited with inventing megaphones around the same time in the 17th century.
 Morland, in a work published in 1672, wrote about his experimentation with different horns.
-His largest megaphone consisted of over 20 feet of copper tube and could reportedly project a person's voice a mile and a half.
+His largest megaphone consisted of over 6m (6 m) of copper tube and could reportedly project a person's voice a mile and a half.

 More than twenty years earlier, Kircher had described a device that could be used as both a megaphone and for "overhearing" people speaking outside a house.
 His coiled horn would be mounted into the side of a building, with a narrow end inside that could be either spoken into or listened to, and the wide mouth projecting through the outside wall.

 Morland favored a straight, tube-shaped speaking device.
 Kircher's horn, on the other hand, utilized a "cochleate" design, where the horn was twisted and coiled to make it more compact.

 A later, papier-mâché trumpet of special design was the Sengerphone.